Hopac/Hopac/Docs/Inverting.md

 variable referring to the stream is no longer reachable, the stream can be garbage collected.

+Errors in choice streams are handled in the usual way.
+The `memo` combinator we made above uses a `Promise` underneath.
+If a choice stream producer raises an exception, it will be captured by a promise and ultimately reraised when the promise is examined by a choice stream consumer.

 As can also be seen from the above examples, choice stream combinators look quite familiar.
 A functional programmer should not find it difficult to write new combinators based on existing combinators or even to write new combinators